bbauska/HTML5-Basics/README.md

 <h3>Q. How does the browser rendering engine work?</h3>

-In order to render content the browser has to go through a series of steps:
+<p>In order to render content the browser has to go through a series of steps:</p>

 <ul>
   <li>Document Object Model(DOM)</li>